 The above-noted recommendations are essential for maintaining positive relationships among sponsors when inevitable challenges or tensions arise.

-In the bids, look for evidence of the contractor’s relevant experience and expertise in process management.
 A multi-stakeholder project requires expertise and disciplined planning related to:

 At the start of the effort, develop a shared vision and definition of success between sponsors and the contractor.
 Explicitly explore and define terms used to describe products and deliverables among sponsors and with the contractor in order to build shared expectations and a shared language.